worksonmypc/apprentice-boot-camp-improving-code/docs/_posts/0000-01-05-static-analysis.md

 --

-Static Analysis involves using automated processes to analyse code
+## Automated processes to analyse code

-(vs Code Review which is a human process)
+(versus Code Review which is a human process)

 Note: ask why it is static

 --

-Static (as opposed to dynamic) as the code is not actually executed
+## Static (as opposed to dynamic)

+Means the code is not actually executed

 --

+## Limited

-Limits: can only detect common mistakes, syntax issues, potential bugs, but not actual errors
++ Can only detect common mistakes, syntax issues, potential bugs, but not actual errors
++ Can’t detect good code!

 --